Aralosaurus: Discovery

 In 2004, the skull of Aralosaurus was re-examined by Godefroit and colleagues, and according to them, the bone fragments identified by Rozhdestvensky as the middle part of the nasal arch and the posterior portion of the premaxilla seem to have been lost.
 These fragments were originally found isolated while the rest of the skull was articulated (including a posterior fragment of the nasal).
 So that it is no longer possible today to confirm the presence of a nasal arch in Aralosaurus.
 On the other hand, this study shows that Aralosaurus was not a gryposaur-like hadrosaurine, because the purported nasal boss was in fact a fragment of a hollow structure.
 Indeed, Godefroit and colleagues did not find any hadrosaurine diagnostic characters in Aralosaurus.
 On the contrary, the skull of Aralosaurus presents several features (in the maxilla, parietal, squamosal and especially the nasal) which indicates its inclusion among the Lambeosaurinae.
 Notably, the posterior fragment of the nasal, which is clearly articulated to the rest of the skull, rises just in front of the orbits and forming or participating to a hollow crest-like structure.
 As this structure is broken at its base, it is not possible to deduce its size and shape.
 However, in rostral view, the nasal is clearly hollow, it is deeply excavated rostrally by a broad groove that communicates directly with the ventral side of the posterior part of the bone.
 It is therefore clear that in Aralosaurus the nasal crest surrounded part of the respiratory system.
 The extension of the nasal cavity inside a hollow crest is typically a lambeosaurine feature, thus confirming the inclusion of Aralosaurus among them.
 Aralosaurus also exhibits several cranial characters which indicate that it was a basal member of the group.
 Although having a hollow nasal structure, the latter was located in front of the orbits, a primitive position in lambeosaurines.
 In the most advanced representatives of the group, the nasal migrates to a caudodorsal position because of the important development of the premaxillae in these forms.
 In addition, in more derived lambeosaurines, the skull roof is modified to form a fixation zone for the hollow crest, whereas in Aralosaurus the skull roof does not present any particular modification.
 The shape and the size of the crest-like structure of Aralosaurus is unknown.
 The fragments that were previously interpreted as a part of a gryposaur-like nasal arch and could have helped to reconstruct the circumnarial region of Aralosaurus, have been lost.
 So, the discovery of more complete specimens is necessary for a better knowledge of the shape and the size of this hollow structure.

-Phylogeny
+Classification

 The following cladogram was produced by Albert Prieto-Márquez and his colleagues in 2013, it shows the phylogeny of Lambeosaurinae.
 Aralosaurus is closely related to Canardia and both genera are included in the tribe of Aralosaurini, which are identified as the most basal members of Lambeosaurinae.